-But, luckily, anyone can improve their reading ability and comprehension—and it’s an goal worth having.
+When it comes to succeeding as a student, nothing tops the importance of reading.
+Whether at the undergraduate or graduate level, whether in class or on your own, you need to know how to read effectively.
+And reading effectively is way more than just, well, reading!
+Luckily, anyone can improve their reading ability and comprehension—and it’s a goal worth having.
 Even if you would rate yourself as above average in your reading comprehension, why not get even better?
 And if you struggle a bit to keep up, it’s never too late to take the initiative in enhancing your skills.

-- Survey.
-The first step in this approach is to look over material such as introductions, summaries, and headings as well as to scan the material at hand.
+- Survey: The first step in this approach is to look over material such as introductions, summaries, and headings as well as to scan the material at hand.

-- Question.
-Next, pose questions to yourself about the material you have reviewed.
+- Question: Next, pose questions to yourself about the material you have reviewed.
 Write them down for later consideration.

-- Recall/Recite.
-After you have finished a chapter or substantial section of material, stop and recall the information you have read.
+- Recall/Recite: After you have finished a chapter or substantial section of material, stop and recall the information you have read.
 Make sure you understand it.

-- Review.
-Finally, try to cement details in your memory by going over portions your have underlined or notes in margins, and considering the questions you posed at the outset.
+- Review: Finally, try to cement details in your memory by going over portions your have underlined or notes in margins, and considering the questions you posed at the outset.

-Even more reading comprehension tips
+5 more reading comprehension tips

-The SQ3R approach only a start.
+The SQ3R approach is only a start.
 Along with the time-tested tips above, consider strategies such as these:

-- Read widely.
-The more you read, the better.
+- Read widely: The more you read, the better.
 “Nothing beats reading a lot, especially nonfiction,” says Jason Ma, author of Young Leaders 3.0: Stories, Insights, and Tips for Next-Generation Achievers.
 “Good fiction with fine writing is valuable too.”

-- Learn to skim.
-Sometimes it’s important to read every word and each sentence of the material at hand.
+- Learn to skim: Sometimes it’s important to read every word and each sentence of the material at hand.
 But often you can skim over less important material, leaving more time to concentrate on the most important info.

-- Read aloud.
-Another strategy, especially when it comes to retaining written material, is reading out loud.
+- Read aloud: Another strategy, especially when it comes to retaining written material, is reading out loud.
 “Read aloud to yourself sometimes,” Ma says.
 “You may find your two ears listening to your mouth helpful.”

-- Connect with a tutor.
-Getting a tutor is an approach that works for many students.
+- Connect with a tutor: Getting a tutor is an approach that works for many students.
 Most schools offer free tutoring services, although you may find it worthwhile to line up an independently paid tutor.
 You can find local tutors online or through recommendations from your counselors or perhaps friends.